-We mix together citric acid and baking soda, then add a blend of essential oils, plant oils and a bit of witch hazel to help it stick together.
-Then the mixture gets hand-pressed into a mold at our Workshop in the Canadian Rocky Mountains.
+We mix together citric acid and baking soda, then add a blend of essential oils, plant oils and a bit of witch hazel to help create a solid bond and consistent shape.
+Then the mixture gets pressed into a mold at our workshop in the Canadian Rocky Mountains.
 Check out this video of how we make our bath bombs:

 Yes.
 If you are sensitive to scent, bath bombs might not be a good choice for you.
-Instead, you could try adding bath salts, which are a little less fragrant but still provide a great detoxifying and relaxing bath experience.
+Instead, you could try adding bath salts, which are a little less fragrant but still provide a relaxing bath experience.

 The reaction between baking soda and citric acid is responsible for the fizzing action.
-When the bomb touches water, the sodium bicarbonate in it reacts with the citric acid to release carbon dioxide gas.
-The bath bomb starts to break apart as this happens, releasing with it the pigments, essential oils, and skin-conditioning plant oils.
+When the bomb touches water, the sodium bicarbonate reacts with the citric acid and begins to break apart—releasing the pigments, essential oils and skin-conditioning plant oils.

-Store your bath bombs in an airtight container or a ziplock bag in a cool dark place.
+Store your bath bombs in an airtight container or a ziplock bag in a cool, dark place.
 This helps to protect the bath bomb from moisture and keeps it from drying out or losing scent.
-We always recommend using our products sooner rather than later.
-The longer you wait, the less effective the product will be unless it is stored well.
+That said, we always recommend using our products sooner rather than later.
+The longer you wait, the less effective the product will be.

-You can try this, but from our experience they may break and crumble.
-The pieces will then dissolve faster than a whole bath bomb.
 Our bath bombs are designed for single use.
+You can try to break them in half, but often we find this causes them to break and crumble further.
+The pieces will then dissolve faster than if they were whole and the overall experience will be less intensely relaxing.
 To get the full benefits we do recommend using the entire bomb in your bath.
 If you choose to take it out of the water half way through and keep it for later it might still fizz the next time you use it, but it won't be as effective.

 Yes!
-Our bath bombs are made with only the best ingredients that are good for you and our Earth.
+Our bath bombs are made with natural ingredients that are good for you and won't harm out waterways.

-All of our bath bombs are gluten free, with the exception of Oatmeal and Honey.
+All of our bath bombs are gluten free except for Oatmeal and Honey.

-We do not use peanuts in any of our products, but we are not a nut-free facility and therefore cannot 100% guarantee that our other products will not contain any traces of nuts or nut oils.
-With the major increase in nut allergies our goal is to be nut-free, so we have stopped formulating new products with nut oils and will gradually be phasing it out of any existing products.
-Please be aware that we do use shea butter and almond oil in a number of our products, so there may be a small chance of contamination in other products.
-Our bath bombs are made with cocoa butter, which may be considered a tree nut for some allergies.
+We do not use peanuts in any of our products, but we are not a nut-free facility and therefore cannot offer a 100 percent guarantee that our other products will not contain any traces of nuts or nut oils.
+Please be aware that we do use shea butterand almond oil in a number of our products, so there may be a small chance of contamination in other products.
+Our bath bombs are also made with cocoa butter, which may be considered a tree nut for some allergies.

 Most of our bath bombs are safe to use after your first trimester, but we do advise limiting the use of lemongrass because this particular scent can be sensitizing during pregnancy.
-If you still have questions about using particular products during pregnancy, make sure you read our guidelines on pregnancy and essential oils.
+If you have questions about using particular products during pregnancy, we recommend that you reach out to your primary care provider.

-Not only do our bath bombs smell great, they are also very moisturizing for the skin.
-All of our bath bombs are made with coconut oil and cocoa butter, which work to hydrate the skin.
+Yes!
+They are very moisturizing for the skin.
+All of our bath bombs are made with coconut oil and cocoa butter, both of which are deeply hydrating.

-If you've got dry, itchy skin the Oatmeal & Honey bath bomb is perfect for you.
+If you've got dry, itchy skin, Oatmeal & Honey is perfect for you.
 We've packed it with colloidal oats and honey, both of which work together to provide deep moisture, and a natural antihistamine quality to soothe itch and irritation.
 We've also used coconut oil and cocoa butter for their amazing ability to richly hydrate and leave skin dewy and glowing.

 The best bath bomb for you might be the one that smells the best.
 Otherwise, here is what we had in mind when we created each bath bomb:

-It does depends on which bath bomb you use.
-We do have natural colours in a selection of our bath bombs (Orange, Raspberry, Lemongrass, Lavender and Seaweed), which have been found to leave a coloured ring around the tub.
+It depends on which bath bomb you use.
+We do have natural colours in a selection of our bath bombs (Orange, Raspberry, Lemongrass, and Lavender), which have been found to leave a coloured ring around the tub.
 It is best to wipe any ring left from colours right after letting out the water to prevent colour stain build up.
-If you do this right away and use a soft microfiber cloth, it should come off without the use of a cleaner.
-Botanicals/grains can be rinsed down the drain or you can prevent this from happening by putting the bath bomb inside a small thin cloth bag, organza bag or a piece of nylon stocking.
-The bombs will still react, releasing scent and plant oils through the fabric but the solids will remain inside the bag or nylon stocking.
+If you do this right away using a microfibre cloth, it should come off without the use of a cleaner.
+Botanicals/grains can be rinsed down the drain, but you can also choose to place the bath bomb in a small mesh bag or nylon stocking to catch the pieces of flowers or herbs as the bath bomb dissolves.
 Once the bath is over, all you have to do is empty out the bag or recycle it.